logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 If you need help adding a new endpoint, see [_Notification endpoints_]({{site.baseurl}}/user-guide/integrations/endpoints.html).

-Choose a time period to suppress notifications.
+To limit how often recipients are notified, choose a time period to suppress notifications.

 When notifications are suppressed,
 Logz.io will continue to log triggered alerts without sending notifications.